sdjayna/learn-homeward-ruin-elite/README.md

 - **Status Monitoring**: Visual feedback about PWA status in the UI
 - **Cache Management**: Caching of core application files for offline use
 - **Update Handling**: Detection and notification of service worker updates
+- **Multilingual Support**: Handles resources in English, French, and Spanish

 The service worker registration process:
 1. Unregisters any existing service workers to ensure a clean state